wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Lord Naff_** : Oh dear, that is rather unfortunate.

-**_Hildegaard_** : Well hello.
-Who you are please?

-**_Old Lord Naff_** : This is the newest Lord Naff, he's just passed on

-**_Hildegaard_** : Handsome AND a Lord?
-Very happy this is making me!
-Queen Hildegaard of Hockflugenstein at your service I am being.
-If you are needing anything...and I MEAN anything...

-**_Lord Naff_** : Queen Hildegaard?
-THE Queen Hildegaard.
-Feared across the lands of The North, ruler of the Sweinstein Empire, undefeated in battle, The Killer Queen???

-**_Hildegaard_** : Oh, I'm quite nice, when you get to know me.
+**_Hildegaard_** : Well these things are happening.
+Ella, where is the other member of our  happy group?
+She should be here to greet our wonderful new Lord.

+- Ushers Ella off

+**_Hildegaard_** : Now, this afternoon is book club, tonight it's Karaoke, then tomorrow of course is Love Island on ITV.
+Wednesday is badminton, we can lend you a racket if you don't have one.
+Oh and of course, we have our talent contest...

+- Norman interrupts, annoyed that she is giving Lord Naff this much attention

 **_Norman_** : Hilda, Hilda, I err, I fixed your hairdryer, you know, the one you were having trouble with like...

 **_Hildegaard_** : What?
-Oh, good morning Norman, I am not noticing you, oh my dryhairer, yes, thank you.
-Now then Lord Naff, you must be joining me for dinner this evening, I insist.
+Oh my dryhairer, yes, thank you.
+Now then Lord Naff, you must be joining me for dinner, I insist.
 We have herring.
-Come, you may walk with me, we shall be knowing each other.

-- Hildegaard and Lord Naff leave down the aisle
-- Norman shouts after them

 **_Norman_** : Shall I join you for dinner Hilda?
 Hilda?
 I like herring...
-She can't hear me.

-**_Old Lord Naff_** : I don't think she WANTs to hear you dear boy.
-I think she's more interested in the young Lord

-**_Norman_** : He's doin' my head in that one.
-First he kills me, now he's nicked me bird, I've had it up to here with him.

-- Norman storms off down the aisle

-**_Old Lord Naff_** : Norman, Norman, wait for me...
-I was hoping I could borrow that hairdryer.

-- Old LN follows down the aisle
+- Ella returns with Cicely, maybe with a long cigarette holder?
+- Hildegaard is focussed on Lord Naff (who has his back to the new arrival)
+- Norman is trying to get her attention with no hope
+- Cicely notices this

+**_Cicely_** : Oh Norman, are you still trying to woo her?
+You're delusional, your head's in the clouds.
+Whereas her head..., ha!

+- Hildegaard hears Cicely laugh

+**_Hildegaard_** : Ah there you are.
+Come, we have a new member of the family.

+- Lord Naff turns round to see Cicely

+**_Lord Naff_** : Cicely!!!!

+**_Cicely_** : Oh... no!

+- The stare at each other in shock
+- Curtains

 ---

 # In The Kitchen

-(Cardboard oven, smoke, at end, PPE to remove it, put onto trolley, wheeled FOC)
+- [ ] is Freddie talking to Gerald and Geraldine?
+Or the audience

 **_Freddie_** : Oh, the house seems so quiet now Lord Naff has gone.
 I don't know what I'll do next.
-I never really chose to be a butler, it just ran in the family.
-I always liked the idea of being a rock star, but I think I'm probably too old for that kind of thing now.
+I never chose to be a butler, but it runs in the family.
+I always liked the idea of being a rock star, I'm probably too old for that kind of thing now.
 Everyone says I should settle down with someone nice and stop dreaming, but I've never met the right person...

+- Mrs Tripps shuffles in

+**_Tripps_** : Are you alright Freddie?
+You look ever so down.

+**_Freddie_** : I know what you're all thinking, but I can assure you, THIS is not "the right person".
+Oh Mrs Tripps, I feel like I'm caught in a landslide, there's no escape from reality.

+**_Tripps_** : You're such a poor boy

+**_Freddie_** : I need no sympathy

-- Mrs Buttermuffin marches in, and looks annoyed at Freddie talking to himself
+- Mrs Buttermuffin marches in, looking annoyed
+- Dismisses G&G?

-**_Mrs Buttermuffin_** : Come along Freddie, never mind all this chit-chattering.
+**_Mrs Buttermuffin_** : Freddie!
+Mrs Tripps!
+Stop all this chit-chattering.
 I need you to help me bake one of my cakes.

 **_Freddie_** : You're going to bake one of your cakes?

-**_Mrs Buttermuffin_** : Well of course I'm going to bake a cake.
+**_Mrs Buttermuffin_** : Well of course I'm going to bake one of my cakes.
 My cakes are fabulous, now you can help me with the ingredients.
 Eggs... thank you, flour... butter... jam... sausages...

+**_Tripps_** : Pork and apple, or Lincolnshire?

+**_Mrs Buttermuffin_** : Well Lincolnshire, obviously!
+This is a cake!
+I'd only put pork and apple in my scones.

+**_Tripps_** : You mean scons?

+**_Mrs Buttermuffin_** : It's pronounced scones, isn't it ladies and gentlemen?

+- Scone vs scon audience banter? (or is it tiresome???)

-**_Freddie_** : Mrs B, are you sure you want to go to all this trouble, I mean, what if no one is in the mood for cake.
+**_Freddie_** : Let's not go through all that again...
+Mrs B, are you sure you want to go to all this trouble, I mean, what if no one is in the mood for cake.

-**_Mrs Buttermuffin_** : Not in the mood for cake.
+**_Mrs Buttermuffin_** : Not in the mood for cake?
 Who on earth wouldn't be in the mood for a slice of my delicious cake?
 Now, tabasco sauce, sugar, 2 tins of tuna...
-Freddie, would you go and turn the mixer on...
+Freddie, be a love and turn the mixer on...

 - Freddie goes off stage
 - We hear the sound of a cement mixer starting up
 - Mrs B shouts to Freddie

-**_Mrs Buttermuffin_** : 3 buckets of sugar, one of cement Freddie.
+**_Mrs Buttermuffin_** : 3 buckets of sugar to one of cement Freddie.

 - We hear stuff being thrown into the mixer and a slop, slop sound